Resident Evil: Operation Raccoon City Special Edition

 As such, in the end, Resident Evil: Operation Raccoon City is left a game that is great fun to play with others and annoying to play alone, as most of the issues in the game evaporate the moment you plug a couple of other actual humans onto a team.
 The plot is generally solid and actually manages to make a team of amoral mercenaries working for one of the worst companies in video gaming into fairly acceptable characters, and there are a decent amount of play modes, alone or with others, to jump into.
 The game generally looks good and sounds fantastic, the gameplay should be familiar to anyone who has played a third person shooter in the past few years, and the game adds in its own mechanical changes and complexities that vary and improve the experience to a level that make it interesting.
 The Campaign offers a solid amount of variety on its own, between the multiple difficulties available and the collectibles one can find in each stage, but even beyond that, the Versus mode multiplayer options are also rather fun, as is leveling up your team and buying up every gun you can get your hands on, giving the player plenty of reason to come back for more.
 Playing on your own can be problematic, however, as the AI is generally stupid at the BEST of times, to be polite, and you have no way to influence or dictate their actions, meaning they’ll often make life difficult.
 The enemy difficulty can also be problematic depending on who and what you’re fighting, some of the boss battles can be annoying at times, and the cover system requires some adjusting to regardless of how much experience you have with the genre.
 Assuming you have friends playing the game, can round some up or don’t mind playing with strangers, Operation Raccoon City really can be a great time and really does justify the purchase, but those looking to play alone exclusively won’t take much away from it for numerous reasons, and unless a patch is forthcoming, probably never will.

-The Scores: Story/Game Modes: GOOD
+Story/Game Modes: GOOD

 Balance: ABOVE AVERAGE